anhcraft/anhcraft/README.md

 I'm Anh Duy - a Software Engineer focusing on Backend development
 - 🌱 I'm studying at FPT University (expected graduation: `2026`)
 - :video_game: I've been a Minecraft modder / server owner since `2016`\
-  If you are looking for development service, contact me at Discord `#duyanh`
+  If you are looking for development service, contact me on Discord `#anhcraft`

 <br>
 <div align="left">